The Aging Mastery Program®

 Aging Mastery Program®, an initiative of the National Council on Aging, is offered at community-based organizations designed to engage and inform older adults to improve the physical, financial, and emotional wellness of those individuals.
 With the Aging Mastery Program®, individuals create personal pathways for aging well via actionable goals, sustainable behaviors, peer support, and incentives.

 While the Aging Mastery Program® addresses needs of older adults, Age-Friendly Sarasota is a community-wide initiative seeking to build upon our entire community's assets to optimize active, healthy, and engaged living for all Sarasota County residents.
-Government, businesses, organizations, and people of all ages participate to build a livable community for all generations around the World Health Organization's Eight Domains of Livability.
+Government, businesses, organizations, and people of all ages and abilities participate to build a livable community for all generations around the World Health Organization's 8 Domains of Livability.
 There are more than 600 World Health Organization designated age-friendly cities and communities worldwide.

 Who can I contact about the Aging Mastery Program® initiative?